northswiss/styleguide/contexts.md

 You could put these values in the root component `<App>` and pass them down with props.
 This often means drilling a prop several layers.
-What's worse, often times the components in between didn't care about that particular value, they only "carry it over".
+What's worse, often times the components in between don't care about that particular value, they only "carry it over".

-React 16.3 introduced a new context API that we can leverage exactly for this.
+React 16.3 introduced a new [context API](https://reactjs.org/docs/context.html) that we can leverage exactly for this.

 That's how you would handle the currently logged in user: